-10/21/2019 12:09:02 There are various inexpensive housing An urban neighborhood Safe secure housing options for everybody in Right now the policy expects the developers to solve all the problems with affordable housing units and proffers, while the County does nothing, and not only does not provide incentives for more affordable housing, but actually ERECTS more barriers in the form of proffers, lower densities, and denying projects due to traffic impacts Low incomes and a lack of housing Political push back from people who but actually ERECTS more barriers in the form of proffers, lower densities, and denying projects due to traffic impacts Low incomes and a · ·
+10/21/2019 12:09:02 There are various inexpensive housing options for people in our community including rental apartments and condominiums.
+In fact, I just checked listings and I see condo/townhouses for sale in the area as low as \$120,000 and 1 bedroom rentals as low as \$490 per month.
+An urban neighborhood with a mix of housing options and a well designed transportation network (public transit, street grid, protected bike and pedestrian corridors) that connect homes to jobs, shopping, and recreation.
+Alternative transportation options Safe secure housing options for everybody in our community who wants it.
+Right now the policy expects the developers to solve all the problems with affordable housing units and proffers, while the County does nothing, and not only does not provide incentives for more affordable housing, but actually ERECTS more barriers in the form of proffers, lower densities, and denying projects due to traffic impacts Low incomes and a lack of housing options for people at the lowest income levels.
+We need to focus both on helping raise incomes and subsidizing housing costs for people who need help.
+Political push back from people who don't want to pay more taxes ------------------------ -- -- --- --- ---

 cost of living and the

+-

 carbon footprint for

 residents in the area.

 10/21/2019 Money spent on high rent My neighborhood Choices that meet the Cost of the housing, The HUD budget will

 16:30:16 and mortgages displaces needs more live-work needs of every stage of which is related to not reach desired

-10.50.10 other quality of life costs: spaces, houses and life, for all. development costs, levels any time soon,
+other quality of life costs: spaces, houses and life, for all. development costs, levels any time soon,

-healthcare, healthy foods. apartments with ille, for all. which has complex probably.
+healthcare, healthy foods. apartments with which has complex probably.
 And

 Housing problems also workshops, studios, inputs.
 Those under local zoning codes

-• . offices, and storefronts the County's control

-displace many people include: are very difficult to
+displace many people offices, and storefronts the County's control are very difficult to

-from our area entirely. attached or close by. update wholesale.
+from our area entirely. attached or close by. include: update wholesale.

 Then people could 1.)
 ZONING, But it's probably

 work from home and 2.) construction easier to

 start businesses safely, workforce via building commit to a handful

 and drive less.
 We also trades education, of incremental

 need to improve our 3.) time to market improvements every

 sidewalks, and start including year.
 Gradually add

 more community development review. byright uses and

 gardens.
 Overall, we density, simplify SUP

 need to build more processes especially

 housing, of all types, for small projects.

 and bring the price

 down.
 The median

 new home will be one-

 bedroom,

 because more people

 have 1-2-person

 households now.
 But

 to prevent isolation,

 those 1BR homes need

 community spaces

 built in closelyplazas,

 pocket parks,

 recreation areas,

 waterfronts.